Nanopore functionalization

 b) Nanolocal functionalization

-Compartmentalization and miniaturization of device components is essential e.g. to build multifunctional small lab-on-chip devices.
+Compartmentalization and miniaturization of device components is essential e.g. to build multifunctional devices or control transport in complex systems.
 Transport direction will need functional (nano)gradients along nanopores.
 Localized detection will need (nano) local readout.
-We are exploring the potential of near field modes to localize polymer functionalization in three dimensions at the nanoscale.
-Due to the wavelength region of these near field modes and high resolution microscopy techniques such as surface plasmons this needs visible light (> 470 nm) induced polymerizations.
-Currently, we are for example investigating dye-sensitized polymerization using methylene blue or fluoresceine.
+We are exploring the potential of near field modes as nanoscale light source to localize polymer functionalization in three dimensions at the nanoscale.
+Due to the wavelength of near field modes and high resolution microscopy techniques visible light (> 470 nm) induced polymerizations are required.
+We develop strategies for near-field induced polymerization and visible light-induced polymerization in nanoporous materials.

 Funding: ERC StG, DFG